-What can we learn from the past to minimize the risks of malevolent Immature Superintelligence?
+What can we learn from the past to minimize the risks of malevolent, Immature Superintelligence?

 There is a very high probability that malevolent Immature Superintelligence will trigger off in the next few years a number of dangerous events.
 It is unlikely they will present an existential threat to Humanity.
-They will rather be malicious process control events created purposefully by a self-learning agent or events caused by an erroneous execution of certain activities.
-These could include firing off nuclear weapons, releasing bacteria from strictly protected labs, switching off global power networks, bringing countries to war by creating false pretence for an attack, etc. If such events coincide with some other risks at the same time, such as extreme heat in summer, or extreme cold in winter, then the compound risks can be quite serious for civilization.
+They will rather be malicious process-control events created purposefully by a self-learning agent (robot) or events caused by an erroneous execution of certain AI activities.
+These could include firing off nuclear weapons, releasing bacteria from strictly protected labs, switching off global power networks, bringing countries to war by creating false pretence for an attack, etc. If such events coincide with some other risks at the same time, such as extreme heat in summer, or extreme cold in winter, then the compound risks can be quite serious for our civilization.

-For our civilisation, the next few years will be, in the context of Immature Superintelligence, a period of existential risk triggering decisions.
-If the world is not be able to form a de facto World Government by the end of the next decade, we may be unable to control Superintelligence and expose ourselves to the biggest risk Humanity has ever faced.
+For our civilisation, the next few years will be, in the context of Immature Superintelligence, a period of existential risk-triggering decisions.
+If the world is not able to form a de facto World Government by the end of 2030, we may be unable to control Superintelligence and will expose ourselves to the biggest risk Humanity has ever faced.
 We should look back at the historical events, which occurred in the last century, to see what may happen to our civilization if we continue to rely on organizations such as UN.
-It is a great organization in many areas of human endeavours, such as medicine (WHO) education, culture (UNICEF) etc. However, what really matters, is its lack of political power that could enforce the decisions that it makes.
+It is a great organization in many areas of human endeavours, such as medicine (WHO), education, culture (UNICEF) etc. However, what really matters, is its lack of political power that could enforce the decisions that it makes.
 The United Nation, and especially its Security Council, where any decision requires unanimity of the five major powers, is in most cases powerless.
 The consequence is that it cannot resolve the conflicts such as in Syria or Yemen.
 The World needs a powerful World Government.
 The UN has never been and will never be able to create such a government.

-We need to intensify efforts that would make humans behave more often like a swarm of bees under a strict direction of the queen (The World Government), rather than increasing the scope of nations sovereignty (that’s what Brexit is about) and individual freedom.
+We need to intensify efforts that would make humans behave more often like a swarm of bees under a strict direction of the queen (The World Government), rather than increasing the scope of nations sovereignty (that’s what Brexit was about) and individual freedom.
 That is the price we will all have to pay if we want to preserve the most important value: LIFE!